mangolang/compiler/src/mango/project_structure.rst

 Compilation broadly proceeds in these steps, with representations in **bold** and operations in *italics*:

+TODO: Change 'AST' to 'Parselet'
+TODO: Merge full and core ast, they're the same structs in different enum

 1. **Text** in source files or memory
 2. *Lexing*: recognize words from the language
 3. **Tokens**